dcsil/k.ai/README.md

 #### Team Discord: CSC454/491-k.ai

-k.ao is a company founded in the AI industry. k.ai aims to create a kind and sustainable.
+k.ai is a company founded in the AI industry. k.ai aims to create a kind and sustainable.

 Table of Contents
 ---